raspberrypilearning/create-your-own-world/en/step_10.md

 ## Collecting coins

+As your player moves through the world, they can collect coins.

 + Add a new variable valled `coins`{:class="blockdata"} to your project.

 + Right-click on the 'coin' sprite and choose 'show'.